ahmedshamaaa/trip_scheduling_project/README.md

 ● Entities of the system: User, Station, Trip, Notification

 # we used in this project :
-**docker images , containers , java ee , redhat server , restful API’s , angular ,mysql database and OpenShift for deployment and for test deployment Ddosify Load.**
+**docker images , containers , java ee, springboot, redhat server , restful API’s , angular ,mysql database and OpenShift for deployment and for test deployment Ddosify Load.**